RedHatInsights/vuln4shift-frontend/README.md

 ## Running locally
 1. Make sure you are connected to the Red Hat VPN
 2. Install dependencies with `npm install`
-3. Run development server with `npm run start` and select desired environment (`stage-preview` is recommended)
+3. Run development server with `npm run start:proxy` and select desired environment (`stage` is recommended)
-4. Local version of the app will be available at URL printed out to the console (https://stage.foo.redhat.com:1337/preview/openshift/insights/vulnerability/ if you selected `stage-preview`)
+4. Local version of the app will be available at URL printed out to the console (https://stage.foo.redhat.com:1337/openshift/insights/vulnerability/ if you selected `stage`)

 ## Testing
 [Cypress](https://cypress.io/) is used as the testing framework